Konpira Gongen: In Literature

 A Buddhist text "Sange yōryakki" talks about Buddha placing twelve gods on Eagle Peak.
 One of these gods is Konpira.
 Here, Konpira is seen as a very important god in Japan.
 He is thought to be the divine child of Susanoo no Mikoto.
 People believed that a monk named Saichō came back safely from China because he prayed to Susanoo...

 In later books, like "Jindai no maki kaden kikigaki" by Koretari, there are more stories.
 They say Susanoo visited not just Japan but also China and India.
 These stories suggest that the Japanese gods could be versions of Indian gods.
 This idea turns the usual story around, with Japanese gods being seen in other countries' stories...

 Kotohira Shrines

-Kotohira Shrines are a kind of shinto shrine in Japan.
+Kotohira Shrines are a kind of Shinto shrine in Japan.
 They were originally dedicated to the syncretic deity Konpira Gongen, but in the Meiji restoration due to Shinbutsu bunri they were dedicated to Ōmononushi.
 Their head shrine is Kotohira-gū.
 They are dedicated to seafaring and protecting sailors.

 They are part of the famous Inahachikonten Shrines (稲八金天神社) of the Shrine Consolidation Policy alongside Inari Shrine, Hachiman Shrine, Kotohira Shrines, and Tenmangu Shrine.

 History

-According to legend Konpira Gongen came into existence when a priest at Matsuo Temple summoned the Ganges deity Kumbhīra. styarting as a hostile sea monster the deity was placated and became a god of navigation.
+According to legend Konpira Gongen came into existence when a priest at Matsuo Temple summoned the Ganges deity Kumbhīra.
+Starting as a hostile sea monster, the deity was placated and became a god of navigation.
 The deity is perceived as perhaps being a deification of a sea serpent called a wani.